Rita Ora Rocks A Fierce Red Outfit While Exploring Tokyo

 In 2015, she was a coach on The Voice UK and a judge on The X Factor all in one year.
 In 2017, she hosted the MTV Europe Music Awards in London and an American television music competition series, Boy Band.

-In 2004, she made her film debut in the movie, Spivs, playing the role of Rosanna.
+In 2004, she made her film debut in the movie Spivs, playing the role of Rosanna.
 Since then, she has appeared in Fast & Furious, Fifty Shades of Grey, Southpaw, Fifty Shades Darker, and Fifty Shades Freed.

 Rita is Albanian and speaks the language.
 She represents her roots proudly.